Logiqx/gps-details/docs/articles/3-observables/README.md

 ![IIR-M_2 satellite](img/IIR-M_2.jpg)

-This will potentially be one of the most technical articles within this series, but I will try to avoid unnecessary complexity.
+This is also one of the more technical articles within the series, but I will try to avoid unnecessary complexity.
 The article will sometimes focus on the traditional GPS signal, known as the C/A code (aka “course acquisition” code).
 All of the other GNSS signals have much in common with the C/A code so an understanding of it can be considered pretty universal.

 The previous article described how the acquisition and tracking of an individual signal needs to determine the delay for a locally generated replica (related to the distance from the satellite) and Doppler shift (related to the motion of the satellite and the receiver).
 If you haven't read the previous article it might provide some useful background, but it's not a pre-requisite.